ifandelse/writing/techpro/Hands On Introduction to React/post.md

 You can see that if our `Worksheet` component receives an `item.add` message, it will invoke `addNewItem`, which will trigger a re-render of the component, since the state will have changed.

-> I've seen other React examples where parent controls pass method references into child controls in order to faciliate child-to-parent communication.
+> I've seen other React examples where parent controls pass method references into child controls in order to facilitate child-to-parent communication.
 While that's certainly do-able, it's not my preferred approach in any framework.

 At this point, our worksheet looks something like this:

 ![](react4.png)

 ##Plot Twist
 As I was getting up to speed on React, one thing threw me for a loop: *[controlled components](http://facebook.github.io/react/docs/forms.html#controlled-components)*.
 In our worksheet, the `ItemAdd` component works just fine to add items to the budget.
 However, if we attempted to change the value in any of our rendered `Item` components' text inputs, it wouldn't let us.
 According to the React docs: "*An &lt;input&gt; with value set is a controlled component.
-In a controlled &lt;input&gt;, the value of the rendered element will always reflect the value prop.*" This is why our `ItemAdd` component works (none of it's text inputs were rendered with a value assigned), and our `Item` components do not (each was rendered with a `budget` or `actual` value).
+In a controlled &lt;input&gt;, the value of the rendered element will always reflect the value prop.*" This is why our `ItemAdd` component works (none of its text inputs were rendered with a value assigned), and our `Item` components do not (each was rendered with a `budget` or `actual` value).
 To get around this, we can utilize an `onChange` event in our `Item` component:

 ```
 var Item = React.createClass({